 Two Brindleyplace

 This is a 6 storey office block with 75,000 square feet of office space.
 At one point it was the offices of the Lloyds Banking Group.
-Made of Marshalls clay brick in a Flemish bond.
+It is made of Marshalls clay brick in a Flemish bond.

 Two Brindleyplace in Central Square (May 2009).
 Photography by Elliott Brown